gioppoluca/sheet-export/README.md

 ### Export

-As seen in the image below in the actor sidebar menu on  the right click there is the  **Export to PDF** button
+As seen in the image below in the actor sidebar menu on  the **right click of the mouse**, in the appearing menu, there is the  **Sheet Export** button

 ![Menu](img/menu.png)

 By pressing it you can choose to either use the default PDF that comes with the module (by pressing **Apply**) or to upload your own PDF (by choosing the button **Override mapping's PDF**).
+Mind that the Overridden PDF **MUST** have the same fields name or the export will **NOT WORK**.

 ![Export to PDF](img/export.png)

-Applying the data to the PDF could require some time so wait until it is finished and presents the following content:
+Applying the data to the PDF could require some time so wait until it is finished and presents the similar content:

 ![Alt text](img/export-applyed.png)